GuildCrafts/web-development-js/contracts/124-Multiple_Paradigms.md

 ## Context

-_Why is this goal important?
-How is it useful?
-What questions will it raise?_

 Knowing how, when, and where to apply a particular _programming paradigms_ to a a piece of code is a key skill of any self-respecting software developer.

 Being fluent in different paradigms will help you to think about and understand software architecture, and to make better design choices.
 It is also a crucial tool for communicating effectively with other developers.

 ## Specifications

-_List of specifications (specs) for the completed goal.
-These are declarative sentences (statements) describing a feature of the final product._

-**This is a core goal.
-The specifications are non-negotiable.
-To complete this goal, you must complete all specs listed below.**

 - [ ] Artifact produced is a fork of the [multiple-paradigms][multiple-paradigms] repo.
 - [ ] Can run all tests with `npm test`.